 Perhaps you’ve noticed that your own industry is on the decline and you want to make the jump now.
 Or perhaps your company isn’t performing as well as it could, and you’re worried about the future stability of your current role.
 Changing industries is also a way to get paid more as a project manager.

-Whatever your reason for looking for a new career in project management, you can put your skills to use in a different industry.
+Whatever your reason for looking for a move in your project management career, you can put your skills to use in a different industry.

-Project management in the IT industry is different from construction project management or project management in healthcare, but not because the project management core skills are different.
-If you are seriously committed to changing industries, you can definitely make the switch.
-Here are some things you can do to help you succeed in a new career industry.
+Project management in the IT industry is different from construction project management or project management in healthcare These differences are not because the project management core skills are different.
+Core skills and methods translate across the industries.

-First, you’ll want to find out as much as you can about your new or target industry.
-Whether it’s your first day in a manufacturing firm or you are just testing the waters with your contacts in retail to find out if you’d like a role there, ask questions.
+First, you’ll want to find out as much as you can about your new or prospective target industry.
+Whether it’s your first day in a manufacturing firm or you are just testing the waters with your contacts in retail, ask questions to find out if you’d like a role there.
+Investigate projects completed or in progress by businesses in this industry.

 Keep a note of the answers that you receive from your expert contacts.
 You can turn these into process maps or crib sheets.
-These will help you at interview and in your first few weeks in a new role.
+These will help you at the interview and in your first few weeks in a new role.
 The more you know about what you are getting into, the more confident you will feel.